-The deep neural network architectures after the dimension reduction are the same for all the methods, all of them only include three hidden layers with 128 neurons in each layer, and are implemented by PyTorch.
-The functional input and response data are standardized entry-wise for all the learning tasks.
-All functional nets are trained with 500 epochs and the best model is chosen based on the validation loss, and Adam optimizer is utilized for optimization with learning rate chosen as $3\times 10^{-4}$.
-For our model, we utilize Gaussian kernel with bandwidth $\gamma$ as embedding kernel, and utilize its first $d_1$ eigenfunctions with the explicit formulation composed of Hermite polynomials \cite{rasmussen2006gaussian} as the basis for the projection step, the measure $\mu$ in the integral operator is the Gaussian with bandwidth $\beta$.
-Numerical integration is utilized to compute the coefficient vector of the projection step.
-The hyperparameters $\gamma,\beta,d_1$ are chosen through the cross validation over a 3D grid of parameters.
-For the first three cases, the best hyperparameters are chosen as $\gamma= 0.033$, $\beta=0.008$, $d_1= 150$.
-For case 4, the other hyperparameters are the same except that $\gamma= 0.02$.
+The deep neural network architectures after the dimension reduction approach are consistent across all methods, each comprising three hidden layers with 128 neurons in each layer, implemented using PyTorch.
+The functional input and response data are standardized entry-wise for all learning tasks.
+All functional networks are trained for 500 epochs, with the best model selected based on validation loss.
+The Adam optimizer is employed for optimization, with a learning rate set at $3\times 10^{-4}$.
+In our model, we use a Gaussian kernel with bandwidth $\gamma$ as the embedding kernel and utilize the first $d_1$ eigenfunctions of its integral operator, explicitly formulated using Hermite polynomials \cite[pp. 28]{Fasshauer2011}, as the bases for the projection step.
+The measure $\mu$ in the integral operator is characterized by a Gaussian distribution, whose density function is $u(x)= \frac{\beta}{\sqrt{\pi}} \exp^{-\beta^2 x^2}$, where $\beta$ acts as a global scaling parameter. {The weights $\{\theta_{i,j}\}_{j=1}^n$ are determined using the composite trapezoidal rule.} Numerical integration is employed to compute the coefficient vector for the projection step.
+The hyperparameters $\gamma,\beta,d_1$ are selected through cross-validation over a 3D grid of parameters.
+For the first three cases, the optimal hyperparameters are $\gamma= 0.033$, $\beta=0.008$, $d_1= 150$.
+In case 4, the other hyperparameters remain the same, with the exception that $\gamma= 0.02$.